PacifiqueBintunimana/assignment_react_form/README.md

     </form>
   );
 }
-In this example:

-The input's value is tied to the name state variable.
-The onChange event handler updates the state whenever the user types in the input.
-2. Managing Form State
-For forms with multiple inputs, you can use a single state object to manage all form data.
-This allows you to update the form data dynamically.

-Example of Managing State for Multiple Inputs: jsx
+Managing Form State: Multiple form fields can be managed using a single state object, as shown in the example below:

+jsx
 Copy code
-import React, { useState } from 'react';

 function MultiInputForm() {
   const [formData, setFormData] = useState({
     name: '',